-For every hour I spend at Disneyland, I walk about a mile.
-In a long day, it's easy to cover a half marathon’s distance or more, enough to make even Minnie Mouse wish she had Aladdin's magic carpet to take her home.
+In a long day, it's easy to cover a half marathon’s distance or more at Disneyland, enough to make even Minnie Mouse wish she had Aladdin's magic carpet to take her home.

-Your feet will definitely need some TLC after so many hours, so here's a solution recommended by a doctor: Pack two containers, each one big enough for one foot and water up to the ankle.
+Your feet will definitely need some TLC after so many hours.
+But, there's a solution recommended by a doctor: pack two containers, each one big enough for one foot and water up to the ankle.
 Collapsible, portable dog bowls like the ones Pluto might take on vacation are perfect and easy to pack.
 You could also pack regular plastic containers and fill them with some of your clothing to keep things packed neatly.

 After your long day of walking, fill one container with ice water and the other with water as hot as you can stand.
 Soak one foot in each for about a minute, then reverse.
 Repeat once or twice.

 Peppermint foot lotion also feels really good after a hard day.